gndz07/modal-for-react/README.md

 You have to set a state for the modal in the parent component.

-Create a function that will change the state and pass this function as `handleClick` props for the Modal component.

 Props that could be passed to Modal component:

 - **setState**(required): function that handle the state change in the parent component